snigo/alias-map/README.md

 #### `AliasMap.prototype.getAliases()`

-Returns all aliases for provided item.
-Item could be a key, value or any of aliases.
+Returns all aliases for the provided item.
+Items could be a key, value or any of aliases.
 Returns `null` if no aliases are set.

 | **Parameter** | **Type** | **Default value** | **Notes**                      |
 |---------------|----------|-------------------|--------------------------------|